beberino/AdobeLrToCSV/README.md

 After long research in the db structure, I cannot find the file size.
 The workaround used is the last characters of AgLibraryFile.importHash seems to be the file size.

-All the is in the code as comments.
+All the rest is in the code as comments.